Denis Epstein: FSV Frankfurt

 In summer 2013, Epstein returned to Germany signing a three-year contract with FSV Frankfurt, returning to the 2.
 Bundesliga.

 Return to Greece

 In June 2016, Epstein returned to former PAE Kerkyra having agreed a two-year contract.

 On 6 June 2018, after having been released by Kerkyra, he signed a contract with Lamia until the summer of 2020.
 On 24 September 2018, he scored his first goal for the club in a 2–2 away draw against Panetolikos.
 On 12 October 2018, he opened the score in an eventual 2–1 away loss against AEK Athens for the Greek Cup.
 On 20 October 2018, he scored against AEL, completing his team's comeback and helping to a 2–1 away win.

+Coaching career

+In the summer of 2020, after hanging up his boots, it was confirmed that Epstein would continue at TSG Balingen, albeit in a different role; he would be the player-coach of the club's U23/reserve team.
+During his time at the club as a coach, Epstein also served as responsible for parts of the club's youth sector.

+On November 20, 2023, it was confirmed that Epstein had been appointed interim head coach of the club's first team until the end of the year.
+In April 2024 it was confirmed that Epstein would leave the club after the season.